 12. Duck & Waffle

-Situated on the 40th floor of the Heron Tower, it’s the upstairs neighbour of SUSHISAMBA City – which serves some delectable food and mean cocktails too – and is open 24 hours a day too.
+Situated on the 40th floor of the Heron Tower, it’s the upstairs neighbour of SUSHISAMBA City – which also serves up some delectable food and mean cocktails too.
+But we want the higher vantage point for those sunset views!
+As an added bonus, Duck & Waffle is open 24 hours a day.
 So feel free to out-stay your welcome and catch the sun on its flip side.
 Who knows – you may even last until sunrise!